Posted by mcorcoran on April 25, 2012

 But much lesser known is the case of Murchison Middle School teacher Wilbur “Rod” Grayson, who was shot to death with a .22-calibre rifle by 13-year-old student John Daniel Christian.
 Witnesses said Grayson, 29, a first-year English teacher, was sitting on a stool when Christian entered the classroom, raised his father’s rifle and shot Grayson three times.

 The story was huge news at the time, but has been scrubbed from Austin’s conscience through the years.
 The young killer was the son of George Christian, former White House press secretary under Lyndon Johnson.
-John Christian spent nearly two years in a psychiatric hospital and recovered his mental faculties to the point that he finished law school at the University of Texas and is currently a lawyer in Austin.
+John Christian spent 17 months in a psychiatric hospital and recovered his mental faculties to the point that he finished law school at the University of Texas and is currently a lawyer in Austin.

 Recently suspended Austin High School geography teacher Ian Grayson was only a year old when his father was killed in that Murchison classroom.
-Grayson is being investigated for an allegedly inappropriate relationship with a 16-year-old female who was his student.
-Based on text messages between the two, police obtained a search warrant for Grayson’s South Austin home April 16 and arrested him for possession of .033 of an ounce of marijuana within 1,000 feet of a school.
+While being investigated for allegedly inappropriate text messages with a 16-year-old student, Grayson was arrested for possession of .033 of an ounce of marijuana when police obtained a search warrant.
+The case came and went without further charges, but seeing the Grayson name in the news brought back some grim memories.

 Newly elected Democratic district attorney Ronnie Earle wanted to have Christian, too young to be tried as an adult, sentenced to five years at a reform school.
 But he didn’t offer any evidence to contest the motion by defense attorney Roy Minton to declare Christian mentally ill.